 There are trash cans on almost every corner of the streets in Shanghai, but they are mostly just for decoration.
 Here’s a story: I was heading over to IKEA the other day.
 While crossing the road, I saw two men walking in front of me bending down and picked up a red paper box.
-I thought they were picking up trash on the ground, but when I walked pass them, I realized what they took was a box of cigarettes, and I am 100% sure it wasn’t theirs.
+I thought they were picking up trash on the ground, but when I walked past them, I realized what they took was a box of cigarettes, and I am 100% sure it wasn’t theirs.
 The next moment, one of them threw the plastic bag in his hand directly at me (not on purpose) although he just walked by a trash can.

 The best thing about living in Shanghai is you don’t need to hold it back if you got something stuck in your throat.
 Just spit it out and make yourself feel comfortable.
 It’s also not rude at all to make a loud sound when you need to spit.
+You don’t need to worry about sanitation.
+It’s totally OK to spit on the ground of the metro station.
+(True story.)

 In Shanghai, as long as you have the courage, the city is your toilet.
 Here’s another story: I was on my way to work, and I saw a man with his pants’ zipper wide open peeing on a tree.
 I wasn’t sure if he had too much to drink since it was 10 o’clock in the morning, but He looked more like he just decided to stop and take a leak on the sidewalk when he was on his way to work.
 Well, no biggie.
 You gotta do what you gotta do!